Saquon Barkley is the only reason to watch the Giants

 The only reason to watch the Giants — or justify putting them on national television — is Saquon Barkley.
 New York shopping him around is like getting rid of the last real tiger left in their depressing traveling circus.
-The only acts remaining would be a sad clown of a quarterback and the high wire act that has been the Giants’ front office as of late.
+The only acts remaining would be a sad clown of a quarterback and the high-wire act that has been the Giants’ front office of late.

 I understand the injury angle, but some G-Men fans are just lusting for a deal to be proven right.
 They still think New York should’ve never used the second pick in the draft on a running back.
 They’re not wrong, but he’s on the team.
-The only people who can change the past are the Avengers.
+The only people who can change the past are the Avengers and Superman.

 Barkley never got going due to myriad factors a season ago.
+Trust me, I know he was hugely disappointing.
+I spent $50-plus on him in fantasy.
 Coming back from an ACL tear is hard as is, and it’s made even more difficult when you miss a large chunk of the season with a bad ankle sprain.

 Champion Power Equipment 8,000W Generator